Witiko/doctoral-thesis/defense.md

 > term you use in the title of the thesis.
 In general, what characteristics
 > would make a representation \`\`interpretable''?

+- Interpretable representations can be used to explain what they represent in understandable terms to a human.
+- Quantitative evaliation of interpretability was outside the scope of my work.

 * * *

 > In this thesis, you focus on embeddings as representations for text and math